Dasharo/docs/docs/guides/lab-assembly/msi-b850.md

 ### External flashing

 The external flashing procedure should be performed based on the scripts implemented on the RTE platform.
-To perform the flashing operation reproduce, the steps described below:
+To perform the flashing operation, reproduce the steps described below:

 > Note: the `flash.sh` script, used in this chapter, is available only in 0.8.0